Nowroji Saklatwala

 Sir Nowroji Saklatwala, KBE, CIE (also spelt Saklatvala; 10 September 1875 – 21 July 1938) was an Indian businessman who was the third chairman of the Tata Group from 1932 till his sudden death in 1938.

 He was born in Bombay into a Parsi family, the son of Bapuji Saklatwala and Virbaiji Tata.
 His maternal uncle was Jamsetji Tata, founder of the Tata Group.
 He completed his studies at St. Xavier College, joined the Tata Group in 1899 as a clerk in Svadeshi Mills in Bombay.
 Within twenty years, he rose to be the head of the firm.
 He worked closely with Dorabji Tata, the second chairman.
 When Dorabji died in 1932, he became the Chairman of the Tata Group and had the task of consolidating the company during the Depression years.

-Closely connected with Indian cricket, Saklatwala played for the Parsees team during 1904-05, but stopped playing actively due to business pre-occupations.
+Closely connected with Indian cricket, Saklatwala played for the Parsees team during 1904–05, but stopped playing actively due to business pre-occupations.
 As a cricket player he represented the Parsees against the Europeans in 1904.

-He was the first Chairman of the Cricket Club of India after its inception in 1933 till his death and was instrumental in the development of Brabourne Stadium, for which he also donated a large sum of money.
+He was the first Chairman of the Cricket Club of India after its inception in 1933 till his death and was instrumental in the development of Brabourne Stadium, for which he donated a large sum of money.